 Do I need to register as a VAT payer in each country I sell in?

-If you’re based in the EU
+If your business is based in the EU

 You should register for VAT in the country where your business is established.
 Once you reach your country’s domestic sales threshold, VAT registration becomes mandatory.